maitlahcen/maitlahcen.github.io/index.md

 **Welcome to my website!**

-I'm a Postdoctoral Researcher at Washington University in St. Louis and a Research Fellow at the University of Basel.
-As of October 2020, I will be joining the Department of Finance and Economics at Qatar University as an Assistant Professor of Economics.
+I am an Assistant Professor of Economics at the [Department of Finance and Economics](http://www.qu.edu.qa/business/academic-departments/finance) of Qatar University and a Research Fellow at the [Economic Theory Group](https://wwz.unibas.ch/en/economictheory/) of the University of Basel.

-My research interests lie in the field of macro and monetary economics with a particular emphasis on frictional and segmented markets in developing countries and related issues such as informality and financial exclusion.
+My research interests lie in the field of macroeconomics and monetary economics with a particular emphasis on frictional and segmented markets.
+I use quantitative macroeconomic models to study issues such as the informal economy, financial inclusion and the transmission of monetary policy in developing countries.

-I obtained my PhD in Economics from the University of Basel in 2019.
-During my PhD years I worked as a lecturer and research and teaching assistant in the [Economic Theory Group](https://wwz.unibas.ch/en/economictheory/) led by [Prof. Aleksander Berentsen](https://wwz.unibas.ch/en/berentsen/).
+I obtained my PhD in Economics from the University of Basel in 2019 and was a Postdoctoral Researcher at the Department of Economics of Washington University in St. Louis.

 On this website you can find my detailed CV as well as an overview of my work.